A cable workout machine is a great alternative to using weights, and with the right kind of setup, you can target all muscle groups.

 Regularly Check Screws And Bolts

-The more you use gym machine cables, and the heavier the load on them, the more likely something will eventually come undone.
+The more you use gym machine cables and the heavier the load on them, the more likely it is that something will eventually come undone.

 Grab a screwdriver and wrench and regularly check that everything is secure.

 Eventually, a gym cable will start to stretch under constant use and weight.
 And the mechanism can also cause gradual damage to the wires.

 In my professional practice, I've observed that even durable home gym equipment can show wear; hence, I always advocate for regular inspections.

 Therefore, visually inspect cables for fraying, cracking, peeling, or discoloration, and ensure the jam nut on the selector rod top bolt is tight.